elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-developing-research-questions-guide-independent-research.md

 url: /learn/education-studies/questions/how-can-developing-research-questions-guide-independent-research
 score: -1.0
 related_article1:
-    id: 164103
+    id: 164101
-    title: What are some effective techniques for managing time during exams?
+    title: >-
+        What are the different types of plagiarism, and what are their consequences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/what-are-the-different-types-of-plagiarism-and-what-are-their-consequences
 related_article2:
-    id: 164107
+    id: 164102
-    title: What are the key components of effective verbal communication in public speaking?
+    title: >-
+        How do citation styles differ, and why is it important to use them correctly in bibliographies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-verbal-communication-in-public-speaking
+    url: /learn/education-studies/questions/how-do-citation-styles-differ-and-why-is-it-important-to-use-them-correctly-in-bibliographies
 related_article3:
-    id: 164087
+    id: 164096
-    title: What are the key components of an effective to-do list for time management?
+    title: >-
+        How does identifying bias contribute to critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-an-effective-todo-list-for-time-management
+    url: /learn/education-studies/questions/how-does-identifying-bias-contribute-to-critical-thinking
 related_article4:
-    id: 164094
+    id: 164092
-    title: How can visual aids be used effectively to engage an audience during a presentation?
+    title: >-
+        How can reflective writing enhance personal and academic growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-visual-aids-be-used-effectively-to-engage-an-audience-during-a-presentation
+    url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
 related_article5:
-    id: 164113
+    id: 164100
-    title: How can reflective writing be used to learn from personal experiences?
+    title: >-
+        How can group discussions enhance collaborative learning in study groups?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-reflective-writing-be-used-to-learn-from-personal-experiences
+    url: /learn/education-studies/questions/how-can-group-discussions-enhance-collaborative-learning-in-study-groups
 ---

 &nbsp;